Washington Layoffs — December 2017

 |---|---|---|---|---|

-The largest notice was filed by The Hacker Group at its Seattle facility, reporting 65 affected workers.
-The Hacker Group followed with 0 workers.
+The single largest action involved The Hacker Group at its Seattle facility, reporting 65 affected workers.

 This analysis is based on official WARN Act filings reported by Washington.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Washington WARN notices, browse layoffs by state, or download the full dataset.